jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This is what I think Socrates was getting at.

 A tiger could be the biggest vegan ever.
-We don't know its thoughts, philosophy, or prayers.
+We know its biology requires meat, but don't know its thoughts, philosophy, or prayers if it wants to hunt and eat deer all the time.
 If this seems ridicules, there are vegans who eat meat, climate change activists who take planes, etc. Because we don't look at the reality of our technological identity and ecosystem.

 We do not classify a single organism by its language, culture, or thoughts.
 Yet with us, it's open season on the never ending list of identities.

 Yet, here's a question.
 Does cold respond to English words desiring warmth differently than it does Chinese words?

-No. Cold is a physical state — the absence of thermal energy, governed by thermodynamics.
+No. Cold is a physical state—the absence of thermal energy, governed by thermodynamics.
 It has no mechanism by which it could detect, process, or respond to human language in any form.
 English words and Chinese words are equally irrelevant to it.

 There is no transmission from the entropy increasing world, to teh entropy decreasing world (life), but the material contact between the two.